KCCG/genomics-r-intro/_episodes/01-introduction.md

 pane (more about the RStudio layout in a moment), you should see an RStudio project file, **dc_genomics_r.Rproj**.
 All RStudio projects end with the "**.Rproj**" file extension.

->## Tip: Make your project more reproducible with Packrat
+>## Tip: Make your project more reproducible with renv
-> One of the most wonderful and also frustrating aspects of working with R is
+> One of the most wonderful and also frustrating aspects of working with R is managing packages.
-> managing packages.
-We will talk more about them, but packages (e.g. ggplot2)
-> are add-ons that extend what you can do with R. Unfortunately it is very
+> We will talk more about them, but packages (e.g. ggplot2) are add-ons that extend what you can do with R.
-> common that you may run into versions of R and/or R packages that are not
+> Unfortunately it is very common that you may run into versions of R and/or R packages that are not compatible.
-> compatible.
-This may make it difficult for someone to run your R script using
-> their version of R or a given R package, and/or make it more difficult to run
-> their scripts on your machine.
-[Packrat](https://rstudio.github.io/packrat/)
+> This may make it difficult for someone to run your R script using their version of R or a given R package, and/or make it more difficult to run their scripts on your machine.
-> is an RStudio add-on that will associate your packages and project so that
-> your work is more portable and reproducible.
-To turn on Packrat click on
+> [renv](https://rstudio.github.io/renv/) is an RStudio add-on that will associate your packages and project so that your work is more portable and reproducible.
-> the <KBD>Tools</KBD> menu and select <KBD>Project Options</KBD>.
-Under
-> **Packrat** check off "**Use packrat with this project**" and follow any
-> installation instructions.
+> The renv package supercedes another package called "packrat".
+> They both do basically the same thing, but renv does it better.
 {: .callout}

 ## Creating your first R script